telerik/ajax-docs/api/server/Telerik.Web.UI/RadLightBox.md

 The field in the data source which provides the ImageUrl.

+###  DataImageUrlFormatString `String`

+This property enables setting a default path for the images when binding

 ###  DataNavigateUrlField `String`

 The field in the data source which provides the NavigateUrl.